nmorse/pounce_v0/README.md

  * To provide IDEs and help in learning and debugging;
  * To be portable to the major computing platforms.

+## Simple and Consistent...
+For simplicity sake in language design Pounce will maintian a minimal core that only contains what is common to all applications.
+The consistency of Pounce will also help maintian simplicity.
+One example is that Pounce will always follow post-fix notation.
+Historically, CP languages switch over to prefix when defining functions, but Pounce supports a post-fix style consistancy (note that other notaions are also offered, but post-fix is always supported).

+## IDEs and help in learning and debugging...
+The REPL has survived the test of time and will continue to be alive and well, but the IDEs have made programming more powerfull and productive.
+Pounce has a browser based IDE that will help you visualize and interact with your code.
+The aim is to keep the edit-compile-debug cycle as short as posible.
+With tests built into the function (word) definitions every function is tested while you code.
+Try out the IDE and tell us if you have ideas.

 ## Portable to...
-To be portable, Pounce (so far) has JavaScript and Python interpreters capable of client and server side coding, as well as in development a "C" interpretor (or Python) for IoT platforms.
+To be portable, Pounce (so far) has JavaScript and Python interpreters capable of client and server side coding, as well as (in development) a "C" interpretor (or Python) for IoT platforms.
 Future development will include assemblers and compilers, that will improve efficiency over interpretation.

 ## Getting started...
 First try Pounce in your browser to get a feel for the concatenative style of programming.
-The examples will let you start off small and move into making our own larger applications.
+The examples will let you start off small and move into making our own larger applications. https://nmorse.github.io/pounce/js/try_pounce.html